foolofatook1/resilience-repository/README.md

 	- 250 word artist statement / abstract
 	- works cited
 - Make a sticky note header at the top of every page.
+- Make the lower slightly larget sticky about button.

 TIMELINE:
 =========